martinberlin/e-ink/README.md

 2. Add a way to configure the library without touching the .pio/libdeps folder itself
 3. Explain briefly and to the point the steps to get it running

 This fork is inteded to be used as a library in Platformio projects.
+Check [Heltec Epaper product page](https://heltec.org/proudct_center/e_inkpaper/) as a reference to find your display Tech specs.

 ## Configuring this using build_flags using Platformio